Pakistan Urges UN Not To Forget Rights Violations In Kashmir, Palestine, Amid Focus On Ukraine - UrduPoint

 He also called for giving equal attention to socio-economic rights.

-"The Right to Development must become a global international legally in forcible right, especially through a legally binding international convention on Right to Development," the Pakistani envoy said, adding that the right was even more imperative in the wake of the Covid-19 crisis and the challenge of achieving the SDGs (Sustainable Development Goals).
+"The Right to Development must become a global international legally in forcible right, especially through a legally binding international convention on Right to Development," the Pakistani envoy said, adding that this right is even more imperative in the wake of the Covid-19 crisis and the challenge of achieving the SDGs (Sustainable Development Goals).

-At the same time, he said the UN should supplement governments' efforts and give due regard to national priorities, interests and particular circumstances of countries concerned.
+At the same time, he said that the UN should supplement government's efforts and give due regard to national priorities, interests and particular circumstances of countries concerned.

 In doing so, he added, the UN should respond to the violations of human rights, focusing on upholding respect for the Charter; eliminate double standards and promote universal accountability for grave human rights violations, especially in situation of foreign occupation.